isaniomoraes/pokedex-prizepics/readme.md

 - [ ] Improve Types of `src/components/SpritesTable/index.tsx`
 - [ ] Improve pokemon sprites table/components
+- [ ] Refactor moves component and display the rest of the moves data
 - [ ] Add more E2E/unit tests
 - [ ] Integrate tests with Github Actions
 - [ ] Better data formatting for Height and Weight